 We checked out Rockefeller Center and the ice rink.

-And we fought the crowds at Times Square.
 The next morning Mike was to meet up with some friends to take the subway train to the Staten Island Ferry and the start line of the race.
 Unfortunately for us it was the daylight savings switch over that morning.
 Our hotel being the cheapy place it is did not provide an alarm clock in our room, so we attempted to set our cell phones for his early morning wakeup call of 4:30am.
 Neither cell phone's alarm went off and we were instead awakened by our friend Renee calling on the hotel room's phone.
 She asked if Mike was on his way down and I said no. She informed me that it was 5:05am (five minutes AFTER he was supposed to meet up with them in the lobby to catch the ferry at 5:45am).
 We both FREAKED out.
 Thankfully Mike has a pre-race night ritual of putting his race number on his shirt and setting out everything he needs in preparation for his departure the next morning, so he gathered everything up and RAN out the door as quickly as he could.
 He RAN to the subway train watching the time tick away and RAN to the ferry dock JUST in time to catch the 5:45am boat!
 He made it, under great stress and much hurrying.
 Phew!

 Later that morning - MUCH later, thankfully.
 I set out via subway and foot to Brooklyn, right around the mile 7 marker.
 The crowds were thick, but not too crazy and I found a nice little spot on the shady side of the street (brrr).
 I watched in amazement as the lead men ran by and waited for a long time straining to try to catch a glimpse of Mike.
 I had my camera at the ready and even took a few practice shots, but as these things usually go, suddenly he showed up RIGHT in front of me.
 I never got my shot of him and wondered if he had even seen me, but I figured that I better move onto my next spectating spot, which was supposed to be around mile 17.

-The subway cars on the track that runs along the race course through the Upper East Side of Manhattan were filled beyond capacity.
-It was amazing to watch as people desperate to get on shoved themselves as hard as they could into the other people already on the train.
-I decided that this kind of fight was not for me, so I bounded up to street level and tried to get my bearings.
-I was just south of Central Park and about a block or two east of where I had heard would be the busiest spectating spot of the race - mile 16/25.
-I had wasted too much time trying to wait for an empty spot on the train, so I knew I had missed Mike at mile 16 and there was no way I would beat him to mile 17.
 I decided to cut my losses and head to somewhere close to mile 25.
 I walked toward the park, jumped over a row of benches and a fence to get to the race course and found myself a tiny spot under a tree.
 I knew my photos would be horrible, but in this spot I could at least possibly see Mike early enough to get the camera ready.
 When I got settled I watched as the sub-3 hour marathoners went by and waited.
 And waited.
 Thankfully my Mom was giving me updates on his time and she told me that he must have had a rough mile around 23 because he was running about a 10 minute per mile pace (about 2-3 minutes slower than normal).
 I was so happy to finally see him and to see that he was still smiling.
 I did the best I could do to try to get a photo of him through the tree branches, but most importantly was the fact that he had seen ME!
 He finished the race in 3 hours, 35 minutes and 48 seconds.
 It was a bit longer than he was hoping for, but he really did not anticipate how difficult the course is.
 I think most people would be surprised at how hilly NYC is and also at how high up some of the bridges on the course are (five bridges).
 If you ask Mike how the race went, he'd say "It was epic.
 I'm glad I did it.
 But I don't feel like I ever need to do this one again!"
-We relaxed a bit after the race, but then we had more cheering to do.
-We found a gastropub that was showing the Packers game and we were happy to watch them in the EIGHTH straight win for this season!
-A great way to top off an "epic" day!!

 The next day we walked down to the race finish line and snapped some photos of good 'old Fred Lebow, the man who created the NYC Marathon.